 The city buses are located in front of Kyoto Station and they go all over the city.
-It is just a matter of figuring out which area you wish to explore and then heading over to its platform and hopping on the bus.
+It is just a matter of figuring out which area you wish to explore.
+And then heading over to its platform and hopping on the bus.
 Locating which bus to take is easy because the signs are in both Japanese and English and it will tell you which area and sites are located within that vicinity as well as departure times.

-Using Kyoto’s city buses for sightseeing is also very cost-efficient.
+Using the city buses to get around Kyoto for sightseeing is also very cost-efficient.
 The bus fare is just 230 yen for adults.
 There is also an option to buy a Kyoto city bus day-pass for 500 yen, which you can use unlimited times for the day in specific zones.

 Personally, I didn’t purchase any day-passes because I only took the bus to and from an area.
 I walked everywhere within the area I was exploring.
 So I only spent 460 yen each day on bus fare.